aio-libs/aiohttp/docs/web.rst

    :param logger: :class:`logging.Logger` instance for storing application logs.

                   By default the value is ``logging.getLogger("aiohttp.web")``

+   :param middlewares: sequence of middleware factories, see
+                       :ref:`aiohttp-web-middlewares` for details.

    :param kwargs: optional params for initializing self dict.